Tacony-Palmyra | Burlington-Bristol | Riverside-Delanco | Minor Bridges

 Read More about the Tacony-Palmyra Bridge on our History page

-- designed by Rudolph Modjeski (engineer of the Manhattan Bridge and the Benjamin Franklin Bridge)
+- designed by Ralph Modjeski (engineer of the Manhattan Bridge and the Benjamin Franklin Bridge)

 - bridge replaced the existing ferry service, which began operating between Palmyra and Tacony in 1922